Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 If any of the wires in the top wire bundle is OFF, and the middle control wire is also OFF, then none of the operations happen.
 Clearly this is a no-op overall.
 - **ON, OFF**:
-If all of the control wires in the top wire bundle are ON, but the middle control wire is OFF, then the middle wire will be temporarily toggled ON during the $\sqrt{U}^\dagger$ gate but back OFF for the $\sqrt{U}$ gate that depends it.
+If all of the control wires in the top wire bundle are ON, but the middle control wire is OFF, then the middle wire will be temporarily toggled ON during the $\sqrt{U}^\dagger$ gate but back OFF for the $\sqrt{U}$ gate that depends on the middle wire.
 The $\sqrt{U}$ gate that depends on the top control wires *does* apply, though.
 Overall nothing happens, because $\sqrt{U}^\dagger \cdot \sqrt{U} = I$.
 - **OFF, ON**: